open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 leaving it implicit.
 A bounded governor needs both dimensions, a count and retained bytes, rather than either alone.
-For the curl backend the preferred default baseline is one shared `CURLM`, because a multi handle owns its connection, DNS and TLS caches and cannot be waited on together with another one.
+For the curl backend the preferred default baseline is one shared `CURLM`, because a multi handle owns its connection, DNS and TLS caches, and two of them cannot be waited on together through `curl_multi_poll`.
+That is a property of the polling interface rather than of libcurl: `curl_multi_socket_action` hands sockets and timers back to the caller, so one event loop could drive several.
+Whether that is worth doing is a benchmark question, not one this rules out.
 And the lifetime of everything a request needs should have a single owner, which is the direction that removes `HttpOperation` rather than guarding it.

 The last two are preferences with evidence, not settled architecture.
 The sharing scope of the `CURLM` is a benchmark decision, and a process wide one